Judgements, estimates and assumptions

 - Measurement of inventories (no. 26 – inventories)

-- Determination of pension provisions (no. 33 – provisions for pensions and similar obligations)
+- Determination of provisions for post-employment benefits plans (no. 33 – provisions for post-employment benefits plans and similar obligations)

-- Determination of other provisions – for example, for deficient rental cover, restructuring, warranties, taxes and risks emerging from legal proceedings and litigation (no. 34 – other provisions [non-current]/provisions [current])
+- Determination of other provisions – for example, for deficient rental cover and onerous contracts, restructuring, warranties, taxes and risks emerging from legal proceedings and litigation (no. 34 – other provisions [non-current]/provisions [current])

 Although great care has been taken in making these estimates and assumptions, actual values may deviate from them in individual cases.
 The estimates and assumptions used in the consolidated financial statements are regularly reviewed.
 Changes are taken into account at the time new information becomes available.